aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ### Reserved Resources

 Karpenter will automatically configure the system and kube reserved resource requests on the fly on your behalf.
 These requests are used to configure your node and to make scheduling decisions for your pods.
-If you have specific requirements or know that you will have additional capacity requirements, you can optionally override the `--system-reserved` configuration defaults with the `.spec.template.spec.kubelet.systemReserved` values and the `--kube-reserved` configuration defaults with the `.spec.template.spec.kubelet.kubeReserved` values.
+If you have specific requirements or know that you will have additional capacity requirements, you can optionally override the `--system-reserved` configuration defaults with the `.spec.kubelet.systemReserved` values and the `--kube-reserved` configuration defaults with the `.spec.kubelet.kubeReserved` values.

 {{% alert title="Note" color="primary" %}}
 Karpenter considers these reserved resources when computing the allocatable ephemeral storage on a given instance type.